-This gorgeous Venetian Gothic structure on Saint Mark's Square was the residence of the Doge, the erstwhile "Duke" of Venice, who ruled as the chief magistrate and leader of the Most Serene Republic of Venice, a city-state that endured more than 1,100 years.
+The Doge's Palace, or Palazzo Ducale, is a gorgeous Venetian Gothic structure on Saint Mark's Square.
+It was for centuries the residence and power center of the Doge, the erstwhile "Duke" of Venice, who ruled as the chief magistrate and leader of the Most Serene Republic of Venice, a city-state that endured for over 1,100 years.

 An Unforgettable Visit

 You can still walk the opulent hallways, where it's no stretch to imagine conspiratorial politicians whispering their secrets.
 Today, the Doge's Palace is a major museum of the city, one of 11 run by the Fondazione Musei Civici di Venezia.